 - Small Grant Program for pro-choice groups – special consideration will be made for project needs affected by COVID-19.

-Apr 24 – The Society of Obstetricians and Gynaecologists of Canada (SOGC) has published the following guidelines and protocols for healthcare providers, based on peer-reviewed evidence where available as well as expert consensus on best practices and strategies:
+2021 – The Society of Obstetricians and Gynaecologists of Canada (SOGC) has guidelines and protocols for healthcare providers, based on peer-reviewed evidence where available as well as expert consensus on best practices and strategies.
+In addition:

 - Induced Abortion: Updated Guidance during Pandemics and Periods of Social Disruption

 - Canadian Protocol for the Provision of Medical Abortion via Telemedicine